pcaston/OpenPeerPower.github.io/source/_docs/ecosystem/appdaemon/api.markdown

 As an example of this, a Minimote controller when activated will generate an event called `zwave.scene_activated`, along with 2 pieces of data that are specific to the event - `entity_id` and `scene`.
 If you include keyword values for either of those, the values supplied to the `listen_event()` call must match the values in the event or it will not fire.
 If the keywords do not match any of the data in the event they are simply ignored.

 Filtering will work with any event type, but it will be necessary to figure out the data associated with the event to understand what values can be filtered on.
-This can be achieved by examining Home Assistant's logfiles when the event fires.
+This can be achieved by examining Open Peer Power's logfiles when the event fires.

 #### Examples